Abuzz1/E.D.I.T.H./README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the BSD-3 License.
 See `LICENSE in the main branch` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>